pharmapsychotic/comfy-cliption/README.md

 ## CLIPtion Beam Search

+Deterministic search for caption from an image or batch of images.
+Less "creative" than Generate node.
 * `beam_width` - how many alternative captions are considered in parallel - higher values explore more possibilities but take longer
 * `ramble` - forces generation of full 77 tokens